mariadb-corporation/Developer-Examples/Flights/README.md

 ```

 ### Build the code <a name="build-code"></a>

+**Important:** In order to build and run the application you will need to have NodeJS installed.
+You can find more information [here](https://nodejs.org/).

 Once you have retrieved a copy of the code you're ready to build and run the project!
 However, before running the code it's important to point out that the application uses several Node Packages.